bukosabino/truffle-voting-dapp/README.md

 This is an example dapp on Ethereum local network using Truffle Framework.

+If you want use this dapp on ropsten testnet you can check this repo: https://github.com/bukosabino/truffle-voting-dapp-ropsten

 We develop a dapp where the users can create proposals and vote them.
 Of course, they can vote once per proposal with the options in support, against or absence.

 # Preconditions